DFO-Service-Desk/SPI/README.md

 - Select the first UUW and VVW via [ctl] in VAR column
 - Clic bottom left ''refresh diplay'' (blue arrow)

-5) If there is a problem in display:
+5) If there is a display problem:
 - Open the console in the menu bar and write: fstdfield vector { UUW VVW }
 - Clic on the wheel pictogram bar : Parameters
 - Field /VAR  select the vectors display

 6) Generate the figures for the video:
-- Clic on animation
+- Clic on animation in the menu bar
 - run the animation with the save button (bottom rigth)
-- In the linux command line run the following command where the files were produced to create the video:
+- After, in the linux command line run the following command where the files were produced to create the video:

+convert -delay 500 title*.png name.gif

+- to visualize the video :